faraji-ombonya/stunning-guide/README.md

 # Heart Disease Prediction System (Font-end)

 The front-end of a heart disease prediction system.
-It is powered by a [django API backend](https://github.com/faraji-ombonya/cautious-fortnight) the uses a [classification model](https://github.com/faraji-ombonya/solid-adventure) to predict whether one has heart disease or not
+It is powered by a [django API backend](https://github.com/faraji-ombonya/cautious-fortnight) that uses a [classification model](https://github.com/faraji-ombonya/solid-adventure) to predict whether one has heart disease or not.

 ## Technologies and Tools